Theory

 \[ H = \begin{pmatrix} 0 & t_0 & 0 & 0\\ t_0 & 0 & t_1 & 0\\ 0 & t_1 & 0 & t_0\\ 0 & 0 & t_0 & 0\\ \end{pmatrix}. \]

 \[ (l_1, l_2, l_3) \cdot (\mathbf{v}_1, \mathbf{v}_2, \mathbf{v}_3), \] where \(l_i\) is the translation associated with the bond for the i-th lattice vector \(\mathbf{v}_i\).
-Our example is the trivial case of a translation of magnitude one of a single lattice vector.
+Our example is the trivial case of a translation by a single lattice vector of magnitude one.
 In the same subspace, the Hamiltonian contribution of the (directional) bond is

 Bibliography

-Aside from representing a computational effort which scales like the cubic power (square if the Hamiltonian is sparse) of the system's size, since it is the diagonalization of the whole Hamiltonian.
+Aside from representing a computational effort which scales like the cubic power (or square, if the Hamiltonian is sparse) of the system's size, since it is the diagonalization of the whole Hamiltonian. ↩

-The appropriate number of random states to average over also depends on the order of the expansion: the higher the number of moments, the smaller the frequency resolution of the expansion, hence the larger the sampling pool must become.
+The appropriate number of random states to average over also depends on the order of the expansion: the higher the number of moments, the lower the frequency resolution of the expansion, hence the larger the sampling pool must become. ↩